jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **trustee** includes an executor and administrator; and also includes Public Trust and the Māori Trustee
   - **unconditional gift** means a payment voluntarily made to any non-profit body for the carrying on or carrying out of the purposes of that non-profit body and in respect of which no identifiable direct valuable benefit arises or may arise in the form of a supply of goods and services to the person making that payment, or any other person where that person and that other person are associated persons; but does not include any payment made by the Crown or a public authority
   - **underlying supplier** , for a supply of goods or services that is supplied by the operator of a marketplace under section 60C or 60D, means the person who would be the supplier of the goods and services in the absence of sections 60C and 60D
-  - **unincorporated body** means an unincorporated body of persons, including a partnership, a joint venture, and the trustees of a trust
+  - **unincorporated body** —
+    (a) means an unincorporated body of persons; and (b) includes a partnership, the trustees of a trust, and an ordinary joint venture; and (c) does not include a flow-through joint venture
   - **unit title body corporate** means a body corporate under the Unit Titles Act 2010, other than a body corporate of a retirement village registered under the Retirement Villages Act 2003
   - **warranty** , in respect of goods supplied, means an undertaking given under the supply agreement to remedy any defect in the goods that appears during a certain period of time after the goods are supplied or before a certain level of usage is reached
   - **water organisation** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025